andycandrea/andycandrea.github.io/_posts/2016-05-01-arel-part-i.md

 experience independent of the operations being conducted within that user's browser.

-One feature that this is particularly relevant to is search.
+This is particularly relevant to search features.
 You can have myriad search forms that are exactly the same on the front-end that function incredibly
-differently: they can use the exact same markup and styling and send the exact same HTTP request back to a server but receive very different responses.
+differently: they can use the exact same markup and styling and send the exact same HTTP request to a server but receive very different responses.
 On the back-end, a search can be case-sensitive or fuzzy, or it can even have a given string split into multiple `WHERE` conditions based on a delimiter or flag.